mreschke/logs.js/README.md

 install
 =======
-cd into source directory
-npm install
+git clone into logs.js directory cd logs.js npm install

+Edit config/config.json with the proper users and log locations

 ./logs.js

-or if you have forever installed there is a bash script in the bin dir (edit that script first, set your path to logs.js) bin/forever start bin/forever stop bin/forever restart bin/forever log
+or if you have forever installed there is a bash script called forever cd logs.js sudo ./forever start sudo ./forever stop sudo ./forever restart
+./forever log

+The port is configured in config/config.json, simply visit http://localhost:port to see logs.js in action